CasimirKaPazi/balhukbar/Grammar.md

 ### Personal names

-Personal names can form nicknames by reduplicating the last syllable. ('amabery > ryry)
+Personal names can form nicknames by reduplicating the last syllable. ('am̈apery > ryry)
-The distinction between full names and nicknames is the same as je-ge and bu.
+The distinction between full names and nicknames is the same as je-ke and pu.
 Usually speakers describe persons just like they describe objects in the world.
 The personal name is something mostly used between people that know each other closer.
 It is about as common to know someones name as it is in English to know someones nickname.